walmartlabs/concord-website/docs/plugins/concord.md

       sync: true
 ```

-If a subprocess fails, the task will throw an exception.
+If a subprocess fails, the task throws an exception.

 ## Waiting for Completion

 To wait for a completion of a process:

 ```yaml
 flows:
   default:
   - ${concord.waitForCompletion(jobIds)}
 ```

-The `jobIds` value should be a list (as in `java.util.List`) of
+The `jobIds` value is a list (as in `java.util.List`) of process IDs.
-process IDs.

 The expression returns a map of process statuses:

 ```json
 {
   "56e3dcd8-a775-11e7-b5d6-c7787447ca6d": "FINISHED",